gnukhata/gkapp/README.md

 Production-ready with minified bundle `npm run build`

-In The default gkcore url is `localhost:6543`, It can changed by setting environmental variable `VUE_APP_GKCORE_URL` to your preferred url.
+The default server url is `localhost:6543`, It can changed by setting environmental variable `VUE_APP_GKCORE_URL` to your preferred url.

 Example: